backdoordetectors/backdoordetectors.github.io/index.md

 ---
 baselineVideo: 7ZTul3sKHPE
 aheadSTOP: 0bj6MYo_ABU
+keepLeft: zMO6jWKdOFk
 ---

 # On the Robustness of Backdoor Attacks Against Object Detectors in Autonomous Vehicle Applications in the Physical World

+Please note that all videos' speed is slowed down by half for the viewer's convenience.

 ## Compare with baseline backdoor detector in the wild